Find out how you can save hours of work when investigating the root cause of this issue.

 Disk I/O overload can also manifest itself as an exceptionally high CPU load.
 A task waiting for disk IO will be taken off the CPU until it has been answered by the scheduler.
 What this means is that the CPU is 100% busy but in power saving mode because of all the waiting while longer query queues are forming.
 This will slow all CPU-dependent processes, resulting in overall degradation in server performance.

 Both Microsoft SQL Server and Oracle use Microsoft Windows operating system input/output (I/O) calls to perform read and write operations on your disk.
 SQL Server manages when and how disk I/O is performed, but the Windows operating system performs the underlying I/O operations.
 The I/O subsystem includes the system bus, disk controller cards, disks, tape drives, CD-ROM drive, and many other I/O devices.
 Disk I/O is frequently the cause of bottlenecks in a system.

 High levels of disk I/O may result in slow disk response times.
-This may create a bottleneck, degrading the user experience, resulting in poor efficiency of your organization’s operations.
-A long-term consequence of over-activity in disk hardware may be a reduction in hardware life, or even catastrophic disk crashes in real-time.
+This may create a bottleneck, degrading the user experience, and resulting in poor efficiency of your organization’s operations.
+A long-term consequence of over-activity in disk hardware may be a reduction in hardware life, or even catastrophic disk crashes in real time.